jzillmann/pdf-to-markdown/examples/Grammar-Matters.md

 Applicants who don’t think writing is important are likely to think lots of other (important) things also aren’t important.
 After all, sloppy is as sloppy does.”
 ```

-**3. In business writing you are representing your company and yourself.** No
+3. In business writing you are representing your company and yourself.
+No
 company wants their employees to send out messages filled with grammar errors.
 It
 makes the company look sloppy and unprofessional.
 Studies have shown that a single
 spelling mistake on a website can cut online sales revenue in half.
 It might seem like a